farrandi/dsci_563/lecture3_563.md

 - $X$: original data, ($n \times d$)
 - $Z$: lower dimension hyperplane, ($n \times k$)
 - $W$: coordinates in the lower dimension, ($k \times d$)
+  - $W$ is the principal components
+  - Rows of $W$ are orthogonal to each other

 Can **reconstruct** the original data with some error: